The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Introduction

 In each of the above cases, the rational Chow ring of $\M_g$ is equal to the \emph{tautological subring} $R^*(\Mg) \subseteq A^*(\M_g)$, a subring generated by certain natural classes which we now define.
 Let $f: \mathcal{C} \rightarrow \M_g$ be the universal curve.
 The tautological subring is the subring of $A^*(\M_g)$ generated by the \emph{kappa classes}, $\kappa_i := f_*(c_1(\omega_f)^{i+1})$.

-In this paper, we tackle the next open cases of genus $7, 8$ and $9$.
-We prove that the rational Chow rings of $\M_7, \M_8,$ and $\M_9$ are all generated by tautological classes, and thereby determine these Chow rings using work of Faber \cite{F}. \begin{thm} The Chow ring of the moduli space of genus $7$ curves is generated by tautological classes.
+In this paper, we tackle the next open cases of genus $7, 8$, and $9$ using the new machinery of tautological classes on the Hurwitz space \cite{part1,part2}.
+We prove that the rational Chow rings of $\M_7, \M_8,$ and $\M_9$ are all generated by tautological classes, and thereby determine these Chow rings using work of Faber \cite{F}.
+In addition to our theorems in genus $7, 8$, and $9$, our techniques give new and much simpler proofs of the genus $5$ and $6$ cases (see Section \ref{tet56}).
+In particular, in genus $6$, we establish that all classes supported on the bielliptic locus are tautological, which was not fully explained in \cite{PV}. \begin{thm} The Chow ring of the moduli space of genus $7$ curves is generated by tautological classes.
 Hence,

 where $I_7$ is the ideal generated by the classes

 \end{thm} The computation of the tautological ring is originally due to Faber \cite{F}.
 We used the Sage \cite{sage} package admcycles \cite{admcycles} and a program of Pixton \cite{Pixton} to obtain the above presentation and those below.